-Cascades claims that the new plant will be among the most modern of its kind in North America and among the fastest in the industry.
+Cascades claims that the Piscataway plant is among the most modern of its kind in North America as well as one of the fastest in the industry.

-Investment in the new corrugated packaging plant is part of Cascades’ strategy to modernise its assets and its efforts to reorganise and consolidate its containerboard and packaging activities in north-east US.
+Investment in the new corrugated packaging plant was part of Cascades’ strategy to modernise its assets as well as reorganise and consolidate its containerboard and packaging activities in the north-east US.
 As part of the same strategy, the company announced plans to close and subsequently sell its packaging plant in Maspeth, New York.
-It expects to earn $72m from the plant sale.
+It expected to earn $72m from the plant sale.

-Cascades aims to further integrate its primary production with conversion activities through the new plant in Piscataway.
-The project is expected to help improve the integration rate by roughly 5%.
+Cascades aimed to further integrate its primary production with conversion activities through the new plant in Piscataway.
+The project was expected to help improve the integration rate by roughly 5%.

-The new plant in Piscataway will be built on an abandoned site, which formerly hosted a chemicals plant.
+The new plant in Piscataway was built on an abandoned site, which formerly hosted a chemicals plant.
 The site was selected because of its close proximity to the major urban centres along the eastern seaboard of the US.
 Furthermore, the site offers sufficient space for potential future development.

-In addition to increasing the company’s production capacity, the new plant in Piscataway is expected to help Cascades improve its services to customers, strengthening its market position.
+In addition to increasing the company’s production capacity, the new plant in Piscataway will help Cascades improve its services to customers, strengthening its market position.
 The operation further allows the company to increase its internal integration of parent roll production.

-The plant will be designed to be flexible in order to meet the changing customer needs.
-It will allow providing more efficient and innovative products to customers, according to Charles Malo, president and chief operating officer of Cascades Containerboard Packaging.
+The plant has been designed to be flexible in order to meet changing customer needs.
+It can provide more efficient and innovative products to customers, according to Charles Malo, president and chief operating officer of Cascades Containerboard Packaging.

-Cascades will manufacture corrugated board containers in multiple configurations at the plant.
+Cascades designs and manufactures corrugated packaging containers in multiple configurations at the plant.

 The corrugated offerings include waterproof-coated boxes in waxed and waxless variants, insulated shipping containers for seafood, cheese and meat preservation, corrugated boxes in regular, die-cut, pre-print and bulk variants, and corrugated display racks.
 The company also manufactures moving boxes, which offer maximum resistance to lateral impacts and vertical loads.